Can I Sue My Landlord?

 Housing Discrimination Complaints

-Renters facing housing discrimination can file a complaint with the federal government through the Department of Housing and Urban Development (HUD).
-They can also file a complaint with their local department of housing.
+Renters facing housing discrimination can file a complaint with the federal government through the Department of Housing and Urban Development (HUD) or with their local department of housing.
 Often, renters must file complaints with a government agency before they can file a lawsuit.

 The agency will investigate the complaint.
 Depending on the investigation's results, the parties can opt to go to court.